beaconTau/BeaconTau/README.md

 And you should be good to go.
 Remember that you will need to do `source BeaconTau-env/bin/activate` each time you want to use this python module!

+## To use with Jupyter Notebooks:
+In addition to installing BeaconTau, you need to build an ipython kernel that you can load in a Jupyter Notebook.
+The example below installs a ipython kernel based on your conda install "Beacon" and  accesible in jupyter as "Python (Beacon)"

+source activate Beacon
+conda install ipykernel
+python -m ipykernel install --user --name Beacon --display-name "Python (Beacon)"

 ## Version history